hachyderm/community/community.hachyderm.io/content/en/docs/account-types/open-source-accounts.md

 We welcome open source and collaborative projects to create accounts on Hachyderm.
 We also welcome community events to create accounts on Hachyderm.

-If your project is is an extension of, or resembles, a corporate account it is bound by the [Corporate Account](../corporate-accounts/) rules and restrictions.
+If your project is an extension of, or resembles, a corporate account, it is bound by the [Corporate Account](../corporate-accounts/) rules and restrictions.
 If your event is a corporate event and/or meetup, it is _also_ bound by those same rules and restrictions.